POPOTINESU/GCS-FrontEnd/README.md

 ### Front End

+* **Next.js(React)**	- Next.js allow SSR and preloading, along with various other fettures.
+This results in faseter development and improved appliation performance.
-* **React**	- React allows for more flexible application development compared to Next.js
+* **TypeScript**   - TypeScript offers greater safety compared to standard Javascript.

 ### Test